fish-quant/fq-imjoy/docs/fq-load-data.md

    and the string (as defined in the regular expression) for the channel in the file-name
 6. Once all parameters are defined, you can press `Scan folder ...`.
 This will scan the folder for all images satisfying the selection criteria.
 Only images that satisfy all criteria, e.g. they must have all specified channels, will be listed.
 7. A list in the lower part of the interface will then be populated.
 You can load an image by clicking on the download symbol.
-    This will load for a given position all specified channels and show them in the image carousel.
+    This will load for the selected position all specified channels and show them in the image carousel on the right.
-    The loaded image will then be indicated with a gray background and its specifications shown in the upper part of the interface.
+    The loaded image will then be indicated with a purple background and its specifications shown in the drop-down menu "Analysis info" in the upper part of the image.

     Double-clicking on an image will show it in the [image viewer](imjoy-imageviewer.md).